LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/schemas.md

 - `API Schemas (Usd.APISchemaBase)`
     - The base class for all API Schemas, subclasses must end with `API`
-    - In OOP terms, API schemas are classes that your primary (typed) class can inherit from to gain access to convenience methods, but also additional properties.
+    - In OOP terms, API schemas are classes that your primary (typed) class can inherit from to gain access to convenience methods, but also additional metadata/properties.
 - `API Schemas (Usd.APISchemaBase)` -> `Non-Applied API Schemas`:
-    - Provide only methods to manipulate prim data like attribute connections or core metadata (like `kind`/`clips`)
+    - Provide only methods to manipulate existing prim data like properties and core metadata (like `kind`/`clips`).
+Their common usage is to add convenience methods to manipulate common prim data.
-    - They do not define any properties.
+    - They do not define any metadata/properties.
-    - The schema name is not written to the `apiSchemas` metadata.
+    - The schema name is not written to the `apiSchemas` metadata, it therefore does not contribute to the prim definition.
-    - Code: Applied via `SchemaClassAPI(prim)` e.g. `Usd.ClipsAPI(prim)(prim)`
+    - Code: Applied via `SchemaClassAPI(prim)` e.g. `Usd.ClipsAPI(prim)`
 - `API Schemas (Usd.APISchemaBase)` -> `Applied API Schemas`:
-    - Can additional properties to prim and provides methods to manipulate these.
+    - Adds additional metadata/properties to prim and provides methods to manipulate these.
-    - The schema name is added to the `apiSchemas` metadata
+    - The schema name is added to the `apiSchemas` metadata, it contributes to the prim definition.
     - We can check if it is applied to a prim via `prim.HasAPI(<APISchemaType>)`
-    - Code: Applied via `SchemaClassAPI.Apply(prim)` e.g. `UsdGeom.ModelAPI.Apply(prim)`/`prim_spec.SetInfo("apiSchemas", Sdf.TokenListOp.Create(prependedItems=["UsdGeomModelAPI"]))`
+    - Applied via `SchemaClassAPI.Apply(prim)` e.g. `UsdGeom.ModelAPI.Apply(prim)`/`prim_spec.SetInfo("apiSchemas", Sdf.TokenListOp.Create(prependedItems=["UsdGeomModelAPI"]))`
 - `API Schemas (Usd.APISchemaBase)` -> `Applied API Schemas` -> `Single Apply API Schemas`:
     - Can only be applied once per prim
 - `API Schemas (Usd.APISchemaBase)` -> `Applied API Schemas` -> `Multi Apply API Schemas`: